The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/irus_oapen.md

-# OAPEN Irus Uk
+# IRUS OAPEN

 IRUS-UK provides OAPEN COUNTER standard access reports.
 Almost all books on OAPEN are provided as a whole book PDF file.
 The reports show access figures for each month as well as the location of the access.
 Since the location info includes an IP-address, the original data is handled only from within the OAPEN Google Cloud project.

 Using a Cloud Function, the original data is downloaded and IP-addresses are replaced with geographical information, such as city and country.
 After this transformation, the data without IP-addresses is uploaded to a Google Cloud Storage Bucket.

 This is all done from within the OAPEN Google Cloud project.
 The Cloud Function is created and called from the telescope, when the Cloud Function has finished the data is copied from the Storage Bucket inside the OAPEN project, to a Bucket inside the main airflow project.

 The corresponding table created in BigQuery is `oapen.oapen_irus_ukYYYYMMDD`.